 The true challenge

-The challenge that we often have when we think we’re not good enough or attractive enough, not smart enough, is that we measure ourselves by external standards, but we need to focus internally.
-“I am unattractive,” or “I am not good enough,” or “I am not smart enough are stories, and they are lies.
+The challenge we often have when we think we’re not good enough or attractive enough, not smart enough, is that we measure ourselves by external standards, but we need to focus internally.
+“I am unattractive,” “I am not good enough,” or “I am not smart enough are stories, and they are lies.
 We need to look for our own greatness, our own amazing things that we can contribute.
 Consider how you can change and challenge those limiting self-beliefs that we have about ourselves.